Introduction to CMS’s 2023 Hospital IPPS Final Rule

 What is the backstory/history of the Hospital IPPS Program and the THA/TKA PRO-PM?

 CMS pays acute care hospitals for inpatient stays under a payment program called the Inpatient Prospective Payment System (IPPS).
 It is updated by CMS annually.
 Within the IPPS is the Hospital Inpatient Quality Reporting (IQR) Program that allows CMS to collect data from hospitals that are paid under the program.
 The IQR program was originally mandated in Section 501(b) of the Medicare Prescription Drug, Improvement, and Modernization Act (MMA) of 2003 and continues to be updated.
-It is a pay-for-reporting quality program with the goal of “driving quality improvement through measurement and transparency by public displaying data to help consumers make more informed decisions about their health care.
+It is a pay-for-reporting quality program with the goal of “driving quality improvement through measurement and transparency by publicly displaying data to help consumers make more informed decisions about their health care.
 It is also intended to encourage hospitals and clinicians to improve the quality and cost of inpatient care provided to all patients.”

 The THA/TKA PRO-PM is a new measure for FY 2023 under the Hospital IQR Program that will impact those in Orthopedics.
 Elective primary THA and TKA are very common procedures for those suffering from degenerative joint disease or osteoarthritis.
 The procedures can alleviate pain, improve function and improve quality of life; however, patients’ outcomes can vary.
 The THA/TKA PRO-PM is designed to collect large-scale PRO data to better understand hospital-level variation in outcomes from those procedures.
 This measure is modeled after the voluntary PRO data collection option within the Comprehensive Care for Joint Replacement (CJR) model and aligns with the Meaningful Measures Framework.
 CMS stated they believe that “measuring patient-reported outcomes is an important aspect of patient-centered healthcare” and “that the patient voice should be prioritized across healthcare systems and providers”.